 SAFETY AND SIDE EFFECTS*

 Cryolipolysis is a safe, FDA cleared body contouring method.
-CoolSculpting utilizes non-invasive technology to reduce fat and involves no surgery.
-This results in minimal to no down time.
+It utilizes non-invasive technology to reduce fat without surgery and minimal to no downtime.
+This

 In addition, fat freezing has a high safety profile.
 CoolSculpting side effects are rare.
 However, following a treatment, patients may experience mild redness, tenderness, bruising, and swelling in the treatment area.
-This is due to indicateons associated with an immune response in preparation for cell death.
+These symptoms indicate an immune response as the body collects and eliminates the frozen fat cells.
 These minor symptoms should disappear within a week or two following your treatment.

 COOLSCULPTING RESULTS*

-CoolSculpting results area natural-looking, long-lasting fat reduction procedure.
+CoolSculpting results are natural-looking and long-lasting.
 As with all body contouring methods, individual experiences vary. * However, “the majority of patients start to notice reductions in fat within 8 to 16 weeks following the procedure.”2

-CoolSculpting results are apparent after a single treatment.1 Nevertheless, most patients select multiple cooling sessions to obtain their ideal fat reduction.
+For many patients, CoolSculpting results are apparent after a single treatment.1 Nevertheless, most patients select multiple cooling cycles to obtain their ideal fat reduction.

 [INSERT SOME COOLSCULPTING REVIEWS]